HallJoseph/2025-07-Progress-Update/src/main.typ

   I measured luminosities ($L$) with #teq-emph("XGA") and took richnesses ($lambda$) from the #teq-emph("Wen & Han (2024)") catalogue for all clusters in the samples.

   #uncover((2,3,4))[
-    Uncertainties were taken from the XGA results for $L$ and as the square root era on the number of galaxies in the cluster for $lambda$
+    Uncertainties were taken from the XGA results for $L$ and as the square root error on the number of galaxies in the cluster for $lambda$
   ]

   #uncover((3,4))[